 If there is no infrastructure, the only way to measure drivers is to manually count the number of cars coming in every day.
 This can be done by hand on a simple notepad, by proxy (for example counting the number of parking tickets sold), or by tracking parking revenues (assuming there are no violations)… But no matter which approach you use, it will require human presence in the parking area.

 For the past fifteen years most facility managers have relied on infrared curtains or magnetic ground sensors.
-Both are connected to a central software (IoT) and can display individual or aggregated parking occupancy data on a dashboard or on a map.
+Both are connected to a central software (Internet of Things, IoT) and can display individual or aggregated parking occupancy data on a dashboard or on a map.
 This is a widespread technology, but one that has a number of drawbacks, including: initial price (CapEx); operational costs (ground-drilling to replace batteries at least once every five years on average); weak accuracy in adverse weather (snow, heavy rain, sandstorms, etc.).

 Over the past five years new technologies have come to market that provide facility managers with reliable data.
 These include: